 S-CLIP: School Improvement Process Criteria 3.
 Description of the school improvement process 4a.
-Identifying and addressing the needs and achievement gaps of the lowest performing students; coordinating to support the strategic plan The LEAs description or documents or excerpts provided describe how data are used, how decisions are made for prioritizing needs in the use of federal funds, and how frequently state and/or local data are reviewed or evaluated for relevant trends based on grade-level, student group, regions, etc. as appropriate.
-The LEAs description or documents or excerpts provided describe how families, community-based organizations, school and LEA staff/leaders, local government representatives/agencies are engaged in the evaluation/modification process.
-The LEAs description or documents or excerpts provided describe how data are used in federal program evaluation, how decisions are made for prioritizing needs, and how frequently state and/or local data are reviewed or evaluated.
-The LEAs description or documents or excerpts provided describe the measurable implementation benchmarks and goals for activities.
-The LEA's description for professional growth and improvement at all stages of career development and performance for teachers, principals/assistant principals and other school leaders.
-The LEAs description or documents or excerpts provided describe how the LEA will specifically address the needs and achievement gaps of the subgroups.
-The LEAs description or documents or excerpts provided include the following subgroups: economically disadvantaged, English learners, children experiencing homelessness, migratory children, children in foster, children with disabilities, children who are neglected and 4b.
-Ongoing and continuous coordination of services, supports, agency/community partnerships, and transition services for children served across its federal programs The LEAs description or documents or excerpts provided describe how ongoing and continuous coordination of services, supports, agency/community partnerships, and transition services for children served across its federal programs (Title I, Part A; Title I, Part A - Neglected and Delinquent Part D; Title I, Part A SIG; Title I, Part A and Title IX, Part A - Homeless Education; Title I, Part C; Title II, Part A; Title III, Part A; and IDEA) as well as services provided by Title IV, Part A and Title V, Part B, as required by the ESSA.
-The LEA's description outlines the actions the district will implement for its state and/or federally identified schools (CSI/TSI) needing support.
-The description includes a statement of (1) whether or not an LEA currently has identified schools needing support, and (2) how the district will support identified schools through prioritization of funds.
+Identifying and addressing the needs and achievement gaps of the lowest performing students; coordinating to support the strategic plan The LEA's description or documents or excerpts provided described how data are used, how decisions are made for prioritizing needs in the use of federal funds, and how frequently state and/or local data are reviewed or evaluated for relevant trends based on grade-level, student group, regions, etc. as appropriate.
+The LEA's description or documents or excerpts provided described how families, community-based organizations, school and LEA staff/leaders, local government representatives/agencies are engaged in the evaluation/modification process.
+The LEA's description or documents or excerpts provided described how data are used in federal program evaluation, how decisions are made for prioritizing needs, and how frequently state and/or local data are reviewed or evaluated.
+The LEA's description or documents or excerpts provided described the measurable implementation benchmarks and goals for activities.
+The LEA's description for professional growth and improvement at all stages of career development addresses performance for teachers, principals/assistant principals and other school leaders.
+The LEA's description or documents or excerpts provided described how the LEA specifically addresses the needs and achievement gaps of the subgroups.
+The LEA's description or documents or excerpts provided included the following subgroups: economically disadvantaged, English learners, children experiencing homelessness, migratory children, children in foster, children with disabilities, children who are neglected and delinquent.
+4b.
+Ongoing and continuous coordination of services, supports, agency/community partnerships, and transition services for children served across its federal programs The LEA's description or documents or excerpts provided described how ongoing and continuous coordination of services, supports, agency/community partnerships, and transition services for children served across its federal programs (Title I, Part A; Title I, Part A - Neglected and Delinquent Part D; Title I, Part A SIG; Title I, Part A and Title IX, Part A - Homeless Education; Title I, Part C; Title II, Part A; Title III, Part A; and IDEA) as well as services provided by Title IV, Part A and Title V, Part B, as required by the ESSA.
+The LEA's description outlined the actions the district implements for its state and/or federally identified schools (CSI/TSI) needing support.
+The description includes a statement of (1) whether an LEA currently has identified schools needing support, and (2) how the district supports identified schools through prioritization of funds.
 4d.
-Activities and detailed program budgets The LEA selected proposed activities that may be included in program budgets The LEA selected proposed activities and fund sources for each of their federal awards
+Activities and detailed program budgets The LEA selected proposed activities that may be included in program budgets.
+The LEA selected proposed activities and fund sources for each of their federal awards.